fw-ai/benchmark/llm_bench/README.md

 ### Writing results

+Locust prints out the detailed summary including quantiles of various metrics.
+Additionally, the script prints out the summary block at the very end of the output that includes the model being tested.

-When comparing multiple configurations, it's useful to aggregate results together.
+When comparing multiple configurations, it's useful to aggregate results together:

 - `--summary-file`: Append the line with the summary to the specified CSV file.
 Useful for generating a spreadsheet with perf sweep results.
 If the file doesn't exist, it writes out the header first.
 - `-t`: duration (e.g. `5min`) for which to run the test (standard Locust option).
 It's particularly useful when scripting multiple runs.
 By default, the test runs without a limit until Ctrl+C is pressed.

+The typical workflow would be to run benchmark several times appending to the same CSV file.
+The resulting file can be imported into a spreadsheet or pandas for further analysis.

 ## Examples